- Benefits of good nutrition during cancer treatment

 A person can have nausea with or without vomiting.
-If it is caused by chemo, nausea can happen on the day you get your treatment and can last for a few days – depending on what drugs you get.
-If you are having radiation therapy to the belly, chest, brain, or pelvis, nausea can start shortly after your treatment and last for several hours.
+If it’s caused by chemo, nausea can happen on the day you get your treatment and/or can last for a few days – depending on what drugs you get.
+If you’re getting radiation therapy to the belly, chest, brain, or pelvis, nausea can start shortly after treatment and last for several hours.
 Nausea and vomiting can have other causes, too.

-Be sure to tell your doctor or nurse if you feel nauseous or are vomiting because there are medicines that can help.
+Be sure to tell your cancer care team if you have nausea or are vomiting because there are medicines that can help.
 These medicines should be taken on a regular schedule, or around the clock, as prescribed by your doctor.
-And if a certain medicine does not work, your doctor or nurse may be able to recommend another one.
+And if a certain medicine doesn’t work, your cancer care team may be able to recommend another one.
 It may take a few tries to find the medicines that work best for you.

 What to do

 - Eat 6 to 8 snacks or small meals a day, instead of 3 large meals.